 "The Coastal Barrier Resources Act (COBRA) of 1982 and later amendments, removed the Federal government from financial involvement associated with building and development in undeveloped portions of designated coastal barriers (including the Great Lakes).
 These areas were mapped and designated as Coastal Barrier Resources System units or "otherwise" protected areas.
 They are colloquially called COBRA zones.
 COBRA banned the sale of NFIP flood insurance for structures built or substantially improved on or after a specified date.
 For the initial COBRA designation, this date is October 1, 1983.
 For all subsequent designations, this date is the date the COBRA zone was identified.
 COBRA zones and their identification dates are shown on Flood Insurance Rate Maps (FIRMs).Communities may permit development in these areas even though no Federal assistance is available, provided that the development meets NFIP requirements."

-4. Flood Zone Properties that are not in Cobra - If the property is in a flood zone like AE or VE but not in a COBRA area, you can get NFIP insurance if the elevation meets their criteria.
+4. Flood Zone Properties that are not in COBRA - If the property is in a flood zone like AE or VE but not in a COBRA area, you can get NFIP insurance if the elevation meets their criteria.
 Always check the insurance expenses prior to making an offer because this really can vary from house to house.
 If you are in a zone other than Flood Zone X, you will have to provide the insurance agency with an elevation certificate.
-In some cases you can get a copy of this from the seller or exisiting insurance provider.
+In some cases you can get a copy of this from the seller or existing insurance provider.
 It is very important that you do your due diligence!
 Call the insurance agent and give them the address and get a quote before making an offer or during the due diligence period.

 5. LOMA Letter - A Letter of Map Amendment (LOMA) is an official amendment, by letter, to an effective National Flood Insurance Program (NFIP) map.
-A LOMA establishes a property''s location in relation to the Special Flood Hazard Area (SFHA).
+A LOMA establishes a properties location in relation to the Special Flood Hazard Area (SFHA).
 LOMAs are usually issued because a property has been inadvertently mapped as being in the floodplain, but is actually on natural high ground above the base flood elevation.